top of page

 Elevated red blood cell counts caused by another condition — chronic lung disease, sleep apnea, kidney issues, smoking, or living at high altitude.
 Therapeutic phlebotomy helps manage symptoms while the underlying cause is treated.

-Testosterone replacement therapy stimulates red blood cell production in the bone marrow.
-For many men, this leads to elevated hematocrit (Hct) and hemoglobin (Hgb), which can cause headaches, fatigue, high blood pressure, or dizziness and increase cardiovascular risk.
+Testosterone replacement therapy stimulates red blood cell production.
+For many men, that pushes hematocrit and hemoglobin too high—causing headaches, fatigue, high blood pressure, or dizziness.

 Doctor Greeting Patient